Myolysis Medical Definition

 Fibroid myolysis refers to the destruction of the smooth muscle tissue that makes up a fibroid.
-The procedure works by selectively destroying fibroid tissue with an energy source causing cell death only to the fibroid.
+Myolysis for fibroids procedure works by selectively destroying fibroid tissue with an energy source causing cell death only to the fibroid.
 Three main energy sources have been used for fibroid myolysis: heat in the form of radiofrequency (RF) ablation or laser energy, cold in the form of liquid nitrogen, and ultrasound energy.¹

 Cryomyolysis uses rapid cooling to freeze uterine fibroid tissue, inducing cell death and fibroid tissue loss.
-This technique is favored by some physicians as it can be more predictable and the ice ball formed by each probe can be imaged using ultrasound in real time.¹
+This technique is favored by some physicians as it can be more predictable and the ice ball formed by each probe can be imaged using ultrasound in real-time.¹

-A newer myolysis technique uses MRI guidance to focus ultrasound waves onto the fibroid without insertion of a probe, causing fibroid tissue breakdown.
+A newer myolysis technique uses MRI guidance to focus ultrasound waves onto the fibroid without the insertion of a probe, causing fibroid tissue breakdown.
 MRI guidance has the benefit of emitting no radiation onto the patient while also providing precise imaging to observe effects on any surrounding tissue.¹

 Access to the fibroid can be obtained by different methods.
 Laparoscopy used to be the only method for thermomyolysis and cryomyolysis, where small incisions are made in the abdomen in order to insert myolysis probes into the uterus under camera guidance.
 Some physicians have now adopted techniques where radiofrequency or microwave ablation probes can be inserted through the vagina (transvaginally) or through the skin (percutaneously) using ultrasound guidance, reducing the need for any kind of open surgery.¹⁻³